 Restrict navigation

-Select all the slides except the first one and uncheck the On Mouse Click checkbox on the Transitions tab.
-This will establish fluid hyperlink/button navigation in your game, making it so that slides cannot be changed with mouse clicks.
+Select all slides except the first one and uncheck the On Mouse Click checkbox on the Transitions tab.
+This setup ensures smooth hyperlink/button navigation within your game, preventing slide changes via mouse clicks.

 Add pictures to your clues

-Simply drag and drop any picture to the presentation, including PNGs with transparent background from your local disk.
-Otherwise, use the older method Insert > Pictures (or Online Pictures) to add an image that helps describe the clue (or serves to confuse contestants).
+Drag and drop any picture you wish into the presentation, including PNGs with transparent backgrounds saved on your local disk.
+Alternatively, opt for the traditional method: go to Insert > Pictures (or Online Pictures) to add an image that describes the clue (or serves to confuse contestants).

 Add music and make it play automatically (autoplay)

-Drag and drop the video on your clue slide or go Insert > Video.
+Drag and drop your desired video onto your clue slide, or go to Insert > Video.

 Other improvements

-Here are a few tips on how to improve your game:
+Here are several tips to improve your game:

 • Add transition effects for clue slides (Fade or Zoom) using Slide Master.
-Also, add the Flip transition to the slide with a correct answer, so it will look like you’re flipping a flash card.
+Consider integrating the Flip transition onto Jeopardy slides featuring correct answers, so it will look like you’re flipping a flash card over to show the answer on the back.

 • Add triggered animations to hide visited cells on the gameboard.
-You can see this in the sample PPTX file below.
-However, it doesn’t appear in the HTML5 web presentation.
+Go to the provided sample PPTX file to understand how it works.
+Note that triggered animations are not currently supported in an HTML5 web presentation.

-• Add audio triggers (action buttons) to the clue slides such as sounds of applause or booing.
-You can activate any of these sounds during gameplay to make it more fun.
+• Add audio triggers (action buttons) to the clue slides, such as sounds of applause or booing.
+You can activate these sounds during gameplay to make it even more fun.

-• If needed, add a second round and a final Jeopardy by adding a link on the game board slide that will lead to another part (you can insert the template again in the same presentation).
+• If you wish, create a second round and a final Jeopardy by linking from the game board slide to another section in the presentation.

-Once your game is ready, make sure every link and other functionalities are all working correctly.
-Start your slideshow by clicking F5 (Slide Show > Start Slide Show) and experiment with it.
-Check your hyperlinks in the grid and make sure that they lead to correct clues.
+Once your game is ready, ensure that all links and other functionalities work properly.
+Press F5 to enable the slideshow mode (or go to Slide Show > Start Slide Show) and experiment with it.
+Test your hyperlinks in the grid to make sure they bring players to the correct clues.

-If everything is working as intended, publish your original PowerPoint Jeopardy game in an online format.
-This will facilitate sharing it with your audience.
+If everything works as intended, convert your original PowerPoint Jeopardy game into an online format and share it with your audience with ease.

-1. Go to the iSpring Suite page and download a free trial
+1. Head to the iSpring Suite web page and download a free trial.

-2. Open your Jeopardy game presentation.
-You’ll see the new iSpring Suite tab in the PowerPoint ribbon.
-Go to this tab and click Publish.
+2. Open your Jeopardy game in PowerPoint, navigate to the iSpring Suite tab on the ribbon, and click on Publish.

 iSpring Suite tab